 1. Replace the Android Launcher on Your Devices

-On Android devices, the “launcher” is the home screen that controls access to all the applications on the device.
+On Android devices such as the “launcher” is the home screen that controls access to all the applications on the device.
 You may have noticed that most consumer Android devices have differences in their home screen UI experience; this is because different vendors (Samsung, Motorola, HTC) all have created variants of launchers that they put on devices.
 You can replace the launcher on Android devices with an aftermarket or specialized launcher.
 Popular aftermarket launchers you will find in the consumer space include Nova Launcher, Blackberry launcher, Smart Launcher, Action launcher.
 These launchers have different features and customizations that give users the flexibility to optimize their android devices for how they would like to use them.

 Why you should replace your devices' launcher: